SweetAlgy/UnityExtensionsPackage/README.md

 # Unity Extensions

-A Unity package providing extension methods for `Vector2`, `Vector3`, `Vector2Int`, and `Vector3Int` structures.
-This library significantly simplifies vector manipulation in Unity by enhancing Unity's built-in vector types with concise and readable APIs.
+A Unity package that simplifies development by providing extension methods for various commonly used operations.
+These extensions help streamline object manipulations and configurations in a fluent and readable manner, reducing boilerplate code.

 ---